disatapp/light-blog/README.md

 A light CMS composer package built on Laravel and uses vuejs in the frontend.

 ## Project Status
-This project is not 100% finish.
+This project is only around 40% finish.
 More features might be added in the future.

 ## Screenshots